-The Audit Committee has selected BDO USA, LLP as the Company's independent registered public accounting firm for 2012 and such firm has audited the Company's annual consolidated financial statements for 2008, 2009, 2010 and 2011.
+The Audit Committee has selected BDO USA, LLP as the Company's independent registered public accounting firm for 2013 and such firm has audited the Company's annual consolidated financial statements for 2008 through 2012.
 The Company anticipates that representatives of BDO USA, LLP will be present at the Annual Meeting and, while they do not plan to make a statement (although they will have the opportunity to do so if they desire), they will be available to respond to appropriate questions from stockholders.